 CDS 90 abc.
 Senior Thesis in Control and Dynamical Systems.
 9 units (0-0-9); first, second, third terms.
-Prerequisite: CDS 110, CDS 112 or CDS 140 (may be taken concurrently).
+Prerequisite: CDS 110 ab or CDS 140 ab (may be taken concurrently).
 Research in control and dynamical systems, supervised by a Caltech faculty member.
 The topic selection is determined by the adviser and the student and is subject to approval by the CDS faculty.
 First and second terms: midterm progress report and oral presentation during finals week.
 Third term: completion of thesis and final presentation.
 Not offered on a pass/fail basis.
 Instructor: Murray.

 CDS 101.
 Design and Analysis of Feedback Systems.
 6 units (2-0-4); first term.
 Prerequisites: Ma 1 and Ma 2 or equivalents.
 An introduction to feedback and control in physical, biological, engineering, and information sciences.
 Basic principles of feedback and its use as a tool for altering the dynamics of systems and managing uncertainty.
 Key themes throughout the course will include input/output response, modeling and model reduction, linear vs. nonlinear models, and local vs. global behavior.
-This course is taught concurrently with CDS 110, but is intended for students who are interested primarily in the concepts and tools of control theory and not the analytical techniques for design and synthesis of control systems.
+This course is taught concurrently with CDS 110 a, but is intended for students who are interested primarily in the concepts and tools of control theory and not the analytical techniques for design and synthesis of control systems.
 Instructors: MacMartin.

-CDS 110.
-Introduction to Feedback Control Systems.
-12 units (3-0-9); first term.
-Prerequisites: Ma 1abc and Ma 2/102 or equivalents.
+CDS 110 ab.
+Introductory Control Theory.
+12 units (3-0-9) first, 9 units (3-0-6) second terms.
+Prerequisites: Ma 1 and Ma 2 or equivalents; ACM 95/100 may be taken concurrently.
 An introduction to analysis and design of feedback control systems, including classical control theory in the time and frequency domain.
-Input/output modeling of dynamical systems using differential equations and transfer functions.
+Modeling of physical, biological, and information systems using linear and nonlinear differential equations.
 Stability and performance of interconnected systems, including use of block diagrams, Bode plots, the Nyquist criterion, and Lyapunov functions.
-Design of feedback controllers in state space and frequency domain based on stability, performance and robustness specifications.
-Instructors: MacMartin.
+Robustness and uncertainty management in feedback systems through stochastic and deterministic methods.
+Introductory random processes, Kalman filtering, and norms of signals and systems.
+The first term of this course is taught concurrently with CDS 101, but includes additional lectures, reading, and homework that is focused on analytical techniques for design and synthesis of control systems.
+Instructors: MacMartin, Doyle.